leonukeg/leonukeg/README.md

 # 💫 About Me:
-I am currently working on photovoltaic installations, and I am looking to collaborate in blockchain technology.
-I am currently learning web 2 development and then go to web3.
+😎 I am currently working on photovoltaic installations 💻and I am looking to collaborate in blockchain technology I am currently learning web 2 development and then go to web3💻 👽☠🤖👹

 ## 🌐 Socials: